The Saviors: Production

 Kevin Hamedani is the director of the film from a script he co-wrote with Travis Betz.
 The script was featured on the Black List in 2017 of the "most liked" scripts currently not in production.
 Matt Smith and Dan Gedman of Highway 10 are producers, alongside Adam Scott and Naomi Scott on behalf of Great Scott Productions, Nicholas Weinstock and Divya D’Souza for Invention Studios, and Bradley Gallo and Michael Helfant with Amasia Entertainment.
 Adam Scott and Danielle Deadwyler lead the cast with Deadwyler also an executive producer.
 The cast also includes Greg Kinnear, Kate Berlant, Theo Rossi, Nazanin Boniadi, Ron Perlman, Colleen Camp.
 Principal photography was completed in Los Angeles in December 2024.

+Release

+The Saviors premiered at the 2026 South by Southwest Film & TV Festival in the Narrative Spotlight on March 13, 2026.

+It will be screened in Panorama section of the 59th Sitges Film Festival in October 2026.